deadtrickster/prometheus.erl/doc/prometheus_protobuf_format.md

 </code></pre>
 <br />

-Content type of the Protocol buffer format.
+Returns content type of the protocol buffer format.

 <a name="format-0"></a>